apache/arrow/cpp/src/arrow/dataset/README.md

 physical files and serialization formats.
 Other concerns such as partitioning, filtering (partition- and column-level), and schema normalization are also addressed.

+## Development Status

+Pre-alpha as of June 2019.
+API subject to change without notice.